ethereum/devp2p/caps/eth.md

 ### State Synchronization (a.k.a. "fast sync")

-eth/63 also allows synchronizing transaction execution results ("state").
+Protocol versions eth/63 and later also allow synchronizing transaction execution results ("state").
 This may be faster than re-executing all transactions but comes at the expense of some security.

 State synchronization typically proceeds by downloading the chain of block headers, verifying their proof-of-work values.
 Block bodies are requested as in the Chain